 Human trafficking and sexual exploitation: the statistics behind the stories

 The stories of those who have survived human trafficking and sexual exploitation are the driving force behind our World Without Exploitation efforts.
-But statistics also inspire our movement, providing us with a number-based sense of the scope and scale of the problem.
+But human trafficking and commercial sexual exploitation statistics also inspire our movement, providing us with a number-based sense of the scope and scale of the problem.
 What follows is a curated summation of some of the most reliable research available.
 We hope that the studies summarized below cause you to think, feel, and act on behalf of those who have been trafficked or exploited.

 Download the full report (PDF)